Amityaron/customer-churn-classifi-cation/README.md

  **NaN** = (356.9555631 + 233.4742923 )/2

- ### Date-dependent Features: Three relevant date-dependent features were created to enhance the model:
+ ### Date-dependent Features: Four relevant date-dependent features were created to enhance the model:

 **date_month:** The month of the year corresponding to the transaction date.

 **plan_changes:** Binary feature indicating whether the customer changed their plan type (1 = change, 0 = no change).

 **plan_changes_total_changes:** The total number of plan changes for the customer in 2023.

 **date_minus_issuing_date:** The number of days between the transaction date and the issuing date

 ### Exploratory data analysis of the data frame